magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ```
 </details>

-For the development set I sampled 30 examples from the MultiClinSum English training set (downloaded from [here](https://zenodo.org/records/15546018))
+For the development set I sampled 30 examples from the MultiClinSUM English train set (downloaded from [here](https://zenodo.org/records/15546018))

 Running the baseline program against the development set yielded a realitvely high BERTScore of **87.19** with GPT-4o-mini.
 On the surface, this looked like a great start.